Human Services

 Degree planning forms are designed to help students, with the guidance of their advisors, plan their educational journey.
 Keep in mind that this is a form to assist with planning, not an official audit of courses.
 All official degree audits must be run through the registrar's office.

-• Graduates will identify as a professional social worker and conduct oneself accordingly.
+• Identify as a professional social worker and conduct oneself accordingly.

-• Graduates will apply critical thinking to inform and communicate professional judgements.
+• Apply critical thinking to inform and communicate professional judgements.

-• Graduates will advance human rights and social economic justice.
+• Advance human rights and social economic justice.

-• Graduates will apply knowledge of human behavior and the social environment.
+• Apply knowledge of human behavior and the social environment.

-• Graduates will apply social work code of ethics to guide their professional practice.
+• Apply social work code of ethics to guide their professional practice.

-• Graduates will engage in research-informed practice and practice-informed research.
+• Engage in research-informed practice and practice-informed research.

-• Graduates will apply social work code of ethics to guide their professional practice.
+• Apply social work code of ethics to guide their professional practice.

 Sample Program of Study